 pip install 'dbt-databricks==1.8.*'

-# 再現性のため requirements.txt / lock を活用On the Analytics Engineer exam, beyond the core dbt concepts, questions frequently come from the ops and collaboration angle of Cloud vs Core.
+# Use requirements.txt / a lock file for reproducibilityOn the Analytics Engineer exam, beyond the core dbt concepts, questions frequently come from the ops and collaboration angle of Cloud vs Core.
 Being able to instantly recall where Slim CI, environment separation, permissions, docs/lineage, and scheduling live translates directly into points.

 In the field, selection is requirement-driven.
 Pick Cloud if you prioritize RBAC/SSO, audit, built-in scheduler, and fastest time-to-stand-up.
 Pick Core if you prioritize integration with an existing orchestrator, fine-grained dependency control, and strict adherence to infrastructure standards.
 In either case, artifact and state management design is the key to success.